mickmed/fb-react-demo/README.md

 - Change data without refreshing the page
 - SEO friendly
 - Fun to learn and easier to develop in
+- Hundreds of NPM packages to modify your site

 ### Components
 - Key building block for React site development